Home » Phonics at Secondary School and for Older Teens and Adults

 Phonics for Older Teens and Adults:

 The almost universal assumption that older teenagers and adults would find phonics-based literacy classes ‘infantile’ and boring, was tested back in 2008.
-A small project, using synthetic phonics with adults, was set up by the ‘National Research and Development Council for Adult Literacy and Numeracy’ because, as they acknowledged, ”The research base for knowing how to improve the teaching of adult literacy is markedly deficient” (Burton et al intro.)
-Despite the fact that the project was done with small groups, rather than one-to-one, and the DfE’s phonics programme for KS1, was used (see Resources for programmes, resources and training suitable for adults), synthetic phonics proved to be a huge success with teachers and learners alike. ”The learners (mainly Entry 1-3) made significant progress in reading comprehension and spelling”, and ”This progress was achieved in a very short time (on average..between five and six sessions).”
-(Burton et al p9)
+A small project, using synthetic phonics with adults, was set up by the ‘National Research and Development Council for Adult Literacy and Numeracy’ because, as they acknowledged, ”The research base for knowing how to improve the teaching of adult literacy is markedly deficient.”
+(Burton et al. 2008).
+Despite the fact that the project was done with small groups, rather than one-to-one, and the DfE’s synthetic phonics programme for children aged 4-7 (L&S 2007, now withdrawn) was used (see Resources for phonics programmes suitable for older teens and adults), synthetic phonics proved to be a huge success with teachers and learners alike. ”The learners (mainly Entry 1-3) made significant progress in reading comprehension and spelling”, and ”This progress was achieved in a very short time (on average..between five and six sessions).”
+(Burton et al. 2008 p.9)

 http://www.spelfabet.com.au/2016/03/i-havent-got-my-glasses-the-adult-literacy-challenge/